apostrophecms/stagecoach/README.md

 `forever` is a great node utility for ensuring that a process is restarted if it should fail.

-Although `sc-deploy` doesn't care where you install things, for easiest use of `sc-proxy` Stagecoach should be installed to `/opt/stagecoach`.
+Stagecoach should be installed to `/opt/stagecoach`.
 Apps will run from `/opt/stagecoach/apps/appname/current`.
-If that is not an option for you, you'll need to make modifications.

 ## Configuration